-What has come up as one of the most common factor affecting the AdWords performance is using 10 to 20 keywords in a single ad.
-Just because all 20 keywords have same theme does not mean that it is going to do some wonders.
+What has come up as one of the most common factors affecting the AdWords performance is using 10 to 20 keywords in a single ad.
+Just because all 20 keywords have the same theme does not mean that it will do some wonders.

 Higher Keyword Relevancy = Higher Click Rate = Quality Score = Lower Cost per Conversion